KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-To use KeyboardKit in a keyboard extension, just import KeyboardKit Pro and let your controller inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:
+To use KeyboardKit in a keyboard extension, just import `KeyboardKitPro` and let your `KeyboardViewController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:

 ```swift
 import KeyboardKit